Drink-driver who killed charity cyclist and hid body jailed for 12 years

 Advocate depute Alex Prentice KC told the court that McKellar had said to the woman that he had been “distracted” by headlights and struck something on the side of the A82, which turned out to be Mr Parsons.

-The woman left a can of Red Bull in the area where Mr Parsons’s body had been hidden and detectives later found the scene.
+The woman, who was in court for the sentencing, left a can of Red Bull in the area where Mr Parsons’s body had been hidden and detectives later found the scene.

 The brothers also hid Mr Parsons’s bicycle behind a waterfall on the Auch Estate but this has never been recovered, the court heard.